HMS Cape Howe (X 02)

 |Notes on event|

-At 08.46 hours on 21 Jun, 1940, HMS Prunella (X 02) (A/Cdr E.L.
-Woodhall, DSO, MVO, RN) was hit on the starboard side near the bridge by one of two torpedoes fired by U-28 in the Southwest Approaches.
+At 08.46 hours on 21 June 1940 HMS Cape Howe (X 02) (A/Cdr E.L.
+Woodhall, DSO, MVO, RN), disguised as Prunella, was hit on the starboard side near the bridge by one of two torpedoes fired by U-28 about 100 miles west of the Isles of Scilly.
 The explosion blew open the hatches of #1 hold, put the Asdic and steering gear out of order and mortally injured two crewmen.
 The panic party abandoned the now slowly circling ship in two lifeboats but the U-boat did not surface and fired a coup de grâce after about one hour that hit on port side amidships, causing her to slowly settle by the bow until sinking with a list to port at 12.30 hours.

 |On board||We have details of 57 people who were on board.|

 If you can help us with any additional information on this vessel then please contact us.